-To summer up, it is very meaningful to develop the number limitation function of MAC of port.
-Switch can control the number of MAC address of ports through configuration commands.
-Limiting the number of dynamic MAC of ports:
+To summer up, it is very meaningful to develop the number limitation function of MAC and IP in port, VLAN.
+Switch can control the number of MAC address of ports and the number ARP, ND list entry of ports and VLAN through configuration commands.

+Limiting the number of dynamic MACand IP of ports:

-1. Limiting the number of dynamic MAC.
-If the number of dynamically learnt MAC address by the switch is already larger than or equal with the max number of dynamic MAC address, then shutdown the MAC study function on this port, otherwise, the port can continue its study.
+- 1. Limiting the number of dynamic MAC.
+If the number of dynamically learnt MAC address by the switch is already larger than or equal with the max number of dynamic MAC address, then shutdown the MAC study function on this port, otherwise, the port can continue its study. - 2.
+Limiting the number of dynamic IP.
+If the number of dynamically learnt ARP and ND by the switch is already larger than or equal with the max number of dynamic ARP and ND, then shutdown the ARP and ND study function of this port, otherwise, the port can continue its study.